ethanshea-ms/live-video-analytics/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-http-ngpu-onnx/readme.md

    > Going forward, we will be using VSCode to run this sample.
 Please navigate to VSCode to continue.

 ## Getting Started
-1. On VSCode, [set up the environment](../../../common/setup_environment.ipynb) so that we can test and deploy LVA.
+1. In VSCode, [set up the environment](../../../common/setup_environment.ipynb) so that we can test and deploy LVA.
    ><span>[!NOTE]</span>
    >Jupyter notebooks (`.ipynb`) may take several seconds to render in VSCode.
 2. Create the required [Azure services](../../../common/create_azure_services.ipynb).